JSpenJS17/tetris/README.md

 make
 ```

-You need `libcurl-x64.dll` in the same directory as `tetris.exe` for it to run on Windows.
+You need the .dlls in the same directory as `tetris.exe` for it to run on Windows.

 I trust that if you're on Linux you're smart enough to install the prerequisites for yourself.
 You need `<curl/curl.h>`